refitt/refitt-forecast/README.md

 Note: prioritize_old.py is legacy and will be removed in the future

 # Disclaimer:
-This code is not pip or conda installable due to extensive setup needed.

 While I have tried my best to document all steps to make sure REFITT works on any machine, I have only ever set it up on mine.
 If you are running into errors while following the steps, please do reach out and I will help fix it and push an update.
 Alternately, if you do end up fixing the issue yourself, please share your fix anyway or send a pull request for the benefit of everyone.